Reviews, Best Prices, Comparisons, Expert Buying Guides

 2. Strike a Balance

-When selecting ISO sensitivity, strive to strike a balance between exposure requirements and image quality considerations.
-Avoid unnecessarily high ISO settings unless required, as they may introduce unwanted noise or graininess in images.
-Experiment with different ISO values to find the optimal balance for your specific shooting scenario.
+In selecting ISO sensitivity, it is important to strike a balance between the exposure needed and image quality considerations.
+It is best not to use higher ISO settings unless absolutely necessary as they can cause noise or graininess in images.
+Try different ISO values and see where the best balance is for your shooting situation.

 3. Use Auto ISO Functionality

-The Nikon D3100 offers Auto ISO functionality, allowing the camera to automatically adjust ISO sensitivity based on lighting conditions and exposure requirements.
-Enable Auto ISO mode when shooting in dynamic lighting situations or when you prefer to focus on composition without worrying about manual ISO adjustments.
+With the Nikon D3100, you can use Auto ISO as a feature where the camera automatically manages the ISO sensitivity depending on the light and the required exposure.
+When using Auto ISO mode in dynamic light situations or when you want to concentrate on composition without being concerned about manual ISO changes, turn it on.

 4. Monitor Exposure Settings